c3po-workshop/c3po-workshop.github.io/index.md

 [Submission Website](https://easychair.org/my/conference?conf=c3po)

 ### Venue
-Zoom Web conference: The Zoom link will be published shortly before the event.
+Zoom Web conference: The Zoom link will be emailed to the registered particpants shortly before the event.

 ### Contact